Floyddev/transitapp/README.md

 transitapp
 ==========

-This will be the main source for our project.
+This will be the main source for our app project.